WHAT YOU NEED TO KNOW

 The sections here will cover different types of radios most commonly used in the backcountry – requirements, strengths, limitations, etc.

 RESOURCE ROAD RADIO

 In 2015, BC started rolling out the Resource Road Radio Program province-wide.
 Previously, many active FSRs used the operating company’s own leased frequencies, leaving other road users unsure in advance of what channels they would need to monitor for traffic.
-The RR project created a standardized set of 35 road channels for use on public FSRs throughout the province, along with standardized protocol and signage.
-This allows FSR users to have their radios pre-loaded with all 35 RR channels and 5 “loading” channels (edit: updated to 14 loading channels in early 2022), and easily switch the appropriate one when entering an FSR.
+The RR project created a common set of 35 road channels for use on public FSRs throughout the province, along with standardized protocol and signage.
+This allows FSR users to have their radios pre-loaded with all 35 RR channels and 14 “loading” channels, and easily switch to the appropriate one when entering an FSR.

 Outside of a land mobile radio, it is also only legal to program the channels for monitoring in a radio that is incapable of transmitting on them – specifically, a “true” ham radio that is restricted to transmitting within the ham bands.
 It is not legal to enter these frequencies into “unlocked” radios such as Baofengs and other Chinese radios.